viclafouch/PE-Center/README.md

 - [PE Center on Firefox](https://addons.mozilla.org/fr/firefox/addon/pe-center/)
 - [PE Center on Google Chrome](https://chrome.google.com/webstore/detail/pe-center/hanknpkmjbfhcalmipokkfplndkohgdm)

+### Features
+- No registration.
+- Dark theme.
+- Filters by lang and product.
+- Can enable notification for new threads.
+- Mark as "read" a thread if you read it on the Community Console.
+- Can copy or open a hyperlink of a Help Center article.
+- Can configure the platform to open a link (Help center / Community Console)

 ### What I use 🚀

 - [ReactJS](https://github.com/facebook/react) - Framework JS.